durkisneer1/Kraken-Engine/docs/reference/rect.rst

 The **Rect** class represents a rectangle in 2D space.
 It is defined by its top-left corner and its size.
 Its most common uses are source and destination rectangles in blitting operations, as well as collision detection.

-The diagram below shows how the anchor points and sides of a Rect are defined:
+It may be undocumented, but there are methods for all 9 anchor points and 4 sides of the rectangle, as shown below:

 .. image:: ../_static/rect.png
     :alt: The anchor points and sides of a Rect